 though.
 You probably won't want to run these through heavy rain, as they are not waterproof at all, nor are they claimed to be.

 is another extremely important factor when looking at any pair of running shoes.
 The price for the FuzeX Lyte is definitely a strong point.
 They are much cheaper than all of the standard trainers on the market.
-This is to be expected considering they are a bit older, and also offer less premium features, but the price is still a good value for what you get in return.
+This is to be expected considering they are a bit older and also offer fewer premium features, but the price is still a good value for what you get in return.

 Traction of shoes is essentially the ability of them to grip onto various surfaces, which is useful for efficient and safe running.
 The traction on the FuzeX Lyte is solid, due to the outsole, which is made of Asics’ blend of abrasion resistant rubber.
 Traction shouldn’t be a major issue for the FuzeX Lyte, though it isn’t really a strong point either.

 Flexibility is important in preventing any twists and sprains to feet, and in promoting good movement.
 In the case of the FuzeX Lyte, flexibility is fairly solid, mainly due to the midsole and the upper.
-The Fuzegel material allows decent range of movement, which creates good flexibility in turn.
+The Fuzegel material allows a decent range of movement, which creates good flexibility in turn.
 The upper and its mesh design also contribute to this, allowing the top half of the foot to move around well while still being secure.
 Overall, solid flexibility is offered by the FuzeX Lyte.

-A shoes stability is indicative of how well the shoe supports a runner’s natural steps, which is important for preventing injury.
+A shoe's stability is indicative of how well the shoe supports a runner’s natural steps, which is important for preventing injury.
 The FuzeX is fairly stable, mainly due to its midsole and upper.
 The upper does a good job of keeping the foot secure and snug, while the midsole’s cushioning does a good job evening out the shoes’ strides.

 The drop of a shoe refers to the height of its heel from the ground.
 The FuzeX Lyte features an 8mm drop.
-This drop is very average for shoes of this type, and does not really stand out as a good or bad feature.
+This drop is very average for shoes of this type and does not really stand out as a good or bad feature.
 The drop of these shoes is basically to be expected, and shouldn’t be a major point of contention.

 •Asics High Abrasion Rubber (AHAR) outsole